bradcrc/color-lite-card/tutorial/Lesson 1 - Switches/ReadMe.md

-#Lesson 1 install and basic switches
+# Lesson 1 - install and basic switches

 1. Copy the tutorial folder containing 4 image files to your www folder (create if you don't have one)

 	You should have:
 	 * config/www/tutorial/base.jpg
 	 * config/www/tutorial/dim.png
 	 * config/www/tutorial/lite.png